Aaron Coleman: Harassment

+Violence

+Coleman's ex-girlfriend, Taylor Passow, has alleged that Coleman choked and slapped her in late 2019, and that he had sent her abusive and threatening text messages.
+Coleman disputed aspects of Passow's account.

 On October 30, 2021, Coleman was arrested by Overland Park police on a domestic violence charge.
-Coleman was alleged to have hit and spat upon his brother and to have threatened to attack his grandfather.
-Coleman was released on bail, with the judge ordering him to undergo a mental health evaluation and follow recommendations by the provider.
-He pleaded not guilty.
+Coleman was alleged to have hit, pushed, and spat upon his brother and to have threatened to "kick" his grandfather's "ass".
+The domestic dispute allegedly arose from Coleman's objection to his brother's desire to be baptized.
+Coleman pleaded not guilty and was released on bail.
+In March 2022, Coleman entered into a diversion agreement in which he "agreed to complete a domestic violence assessment, spend a year in counseling and take random alcohol and drug tests in lieu of facing prosecution for the battery charge".

+2021 driving infraction

-On November 28, 2021, Coleman was arrested in Douglas County, Kansas on suspicion of driving while under the influence of alcohol (DUI).
-He had been cited for doing 91 mph on an Interstate, wandering out of his lane, and his failures to follow the instructions of the police officer who made the traffic stop.
-In January 2022 the DUI charge was dropped, and he was instead charged with traffic infractions, which included exceeding maximum speed limits and failing to yield to emergency vehicles.
+On November 28, 2021, Coleman was arrested in Douglas County, Kansas on suspicion of (DUI).
+He had been cited for doing 91 mph on an Interstate, and for failing to follow the instructions of the police officer who made the traffic stop.
+In January 2022, it was announced that no criminal charge would be filed due to lack of evidence of intoxication.
+Coleman was instead charged with traffic violations for speeding and for failing to yield to emergency vehicles.